rmaiun/microsaga/README.md

 ```

 Saga supports lazy evaluation, so it will not be run until we ask for it.
-To launch it, we should create instance of `SagaManager` call `SagaManager.use(saga)` static method.
+To launch it, we should create instance of `SagaManager` or call `SagaManager.use(saga)` static method.
 This class is responsible for saga transactions
 so lets run our saga:

 ```java